 - Comdex Ranking: 95

-As of 2019, Lafayette held over $6 billion in assets and reported a little under $700 million in revenue.
-While those figures don’t stack up to some of the insurance industry’s giants, Western & Southern Financial—Lafayette’s Fortune 500 parent company—reports nearly $60 billion in total assets on its confidence-inspiring balance sheet.
+As of 2019, Lafayette held over $6 billion in assets and reported revenue of just under $700 million.
+While these figures may not compare to those of some of the insurance industry’s giants, Lafayette’s Fortune 500 parent company, Western & Southern Financial, reports nearly $60 billion in total assets on its confidence-inspiring balance sheet.

 Lafayette Consumer Ratings